Ferritiva Brand Research & Design

 Background

-Ferritiva was unanimously accepted to the University of Illinois' iVenture Accelerator, an educational accelerator program for top student startups at the University of Illinois.
+Ferritiva was unanimously accepted to the University of Illinois' iVenture Accelerator, an educational accelerator program for top student startups at the University of Illinois at Urbana-Champaign.

 Customer Discovery

 At the time I joined Ferritiva, the startup was finalizing its target user demographic and researching the possible applications of its product.
-During this time, I took the initiative to contribute to the customer discovery process in order to understand the user I was designing for.
+I collaborated with my teammate on the the customer discovery process and took the lead in synthesizing key themes to understand the user I was designing for.

-Prior to and throughout the design process, our team conducted 46 customer discovery interviews.
 We iteratively determined the customer demographic as people who experienced or interacted with iron deficiency through their occupation, athletics, blood donation, pregnancy, lifestyle, or during their adolescence.
-The following graph depicts the demographic breakdown of the individuals we interviewed.
 As Ferritiva was created initially to help athletes who experience iron deficiency, the major user groups we interviewed were athletes and professionals in the medical field who treat iron deficiency and anemia.

 During the customer discovery process, I created three user personas to further understand users' needs, experiences, behaviors, and goals.
-I chose to develop personas for three target demographic groups: pregnant individuals, adolescents, and athletes.
-Individuals from these demographic most commonly experience iron deficiency so I sought to further understand these user groups.
-This process allowed me to view iron-level testing from the perspective of our potential customers.
+I chose to develop personas for three target demographic groups: pregnant individuals, adolescents, and athletes as individuals from these demographics most commonly experience iron deficiency.
+This process allowed me to view iron-level testing from the perspective of our potential customers and synthesize complex qualitative data into actionable user profiles.

 Through the customer discovery process, I gained an understanding of users’ emotions and experiences surrounding iron deficiency.
 Further, I utilized the data to surmise the messaging they sought to receive from a product.
 Our mission at Ferritiva is to empower individuals by providing accessible healthcare.
 Throughout these interviews and field research, I understood that treating iron deficiency can lead to improved energy levels, stamina, and improved health.
 Therefore, above all else, I wanted to communicate energy and vitality in my design.